nickgamb/mindgardenai-site/src/pages/index.md

 mainpitch:
   title: Coming Soon!
   description: >-
-    MindGarden AI combines advanced neurotechnology with machine learning to support personal growth and well-being.
-Our mission is to create accessible, effective mental health solutions for everyone.
+    At MindGarden, our mission is to create accessible, effective mental health solutions for everyone.

-    Follow us on social media and check back regularly for new blogs and podcast episodes!
+    Join us on this new and exciting journey!
+Follow on social media and check back regularly for new blogs and podcast episodes.
 description: At MindGarden AI, we're leveraging the power of neurotechnology and machine learning to transform mental health care.
 We're committed to understanding the human brain's intricacies and using this knowledge to